DCBA - Badge

 When your driver’s license is confirmed to be suspended, you will receive a notice in the mail at the address on your driver’s license.
 This confirmation will inform you of when the suspension goes into effect.
 Summary suspensions are separate and apart from a criminal DUI.
 You can be found not guilty of the DUI, but your license can remain suspended unless your suspension is rescinded.

-What is the difference between a DUI and a a Summary Suspension?
+What Is the Difference Between a DUI and a Summary Suspension?

 A DUI is a criminal offense where you can be put in jail, while a Summary Suspension is a civil suspension of your driving privileges.
 The reason a driver can be found not guilty of the DUI but still lose their license is the difference between the criminal and civil penalties.